This document will show you how to build a browser/server application with Vert.x and gRPC Web.

 gRPC Web specific (Javascript) files.

-invocation is managed with the protobuf-maven-plugin
+The protoc invocation is managed with the protobuf-maven-plugin.

 <artifactId>protobuf-maven-plugin</artifactId>